 Andersen makes windows of every popular style, meaning buyers can choose between single-hung, double-hung, casement, awning, projection, sliding, picture, or custom specialty windows.
 Not every style is available in every series, however, so buyers should check to be sure that their desired design will work with their preferred series.
 Andersen also allows buyers to design fully custom windows to be built and delivered by Andersen.

 Andersen provides a number of options and accessories for their windows, including several glass options, artistic glass designs, unique grille/muntin styles, exterior trim additions, insect screens, blinds, shades, and locks for their windows.
 They also offer smart home solutions and security options for their replacement windows.

 Andersen windows start at approximately $300 per window and can cost significantly more for highly-customized and high-quality options.
 Compared to their biggest competitor, Pella, Andersen windows are slightly more affordable and provide a similar level of quality.
 However, given the variety of options available through Andersen, costs may go higher, particularly for series like the A Series, E Series, and 400 Series.
 In contrast, buyers who are looking to save should target more affordable Andersen options like the 100 Series or 200 Series.

 Renewal by Andersen is a division of Andersen that provides full-service installation to Andersen customers.
 Buyers can get warranty-backed installation this way or refer to Andersen’s network of retailers nationwide who also provide installation.
-Andersen provides a great tool on their website for finding retailers and installers of their windows; it even lets buyers search retailers by the specific collections and features they offer.
-For homeowners who want to install Andersen windows themselves or use a different local contractor, Andersen provides great instructions for installation on their website and with the windows on purchase.
+Andersen provides a great tool on their website for finding retailers and installers of their windows.
+This tool even lets buyers search retailers by the specific collections and features they offer.
+For homeowners who want to install Andersen windows themselves or use a different local contractor, Andersen also provides instructions for installation on their website and with the windows at the time of purchase.